 First grade expects that students are ready to learn!
 Students are expected to work hard and begin to practice time management skills which includes completing weekly homework packets.
-Students do their core subjects in the morning with Mrs. Nava in order to have a more individualized learning environment.
+Students focus hard on their core subjects with Mrs. Nava in order to have a more individualized learning environment.
 A heavy emphasis on literacy and math skills helps students become confident readers and builds a strong foundation for learning higher level skills in the future.
-Mrs. Nava and Mrs. Brown co-teach first and second graders in the afternoon for religion, science, social studies, and gym.
+Science, social studies, religion, and gym are also a big part of the curriculum in the afternoons.

 What sets our 1st Grade classroom apart: